plunder707/social-experiment/README.md

 # Social-Experiment

 **Social-Experiment** is a production-ready social media platform designed to facilitate user engagement and interactions through seamless content sharing.
-Built with a robust Go (Golang) backend and an intuitive Angular frontend, Maliaki allows users to register, log in, create, and share posts in real time, providing a dynamic and interactive social experience.
+Built with a robust Go (Golang) backend and an intuitive Angular frontend, it allows users to register, log in, create, and share posts in real time, providing a dynamic and interactive social experience.

 ## Features